izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

-See Appendix B for the MATLAB code which shows where this information comes from.
+See Appendix B.2 for the MATLAB code which shows where this information comes from.
 An SOS decomposition can always be found provided there exists some PSD $Q$, so this already is sufficient to prove the bound; however it is interesting to go one step further and actually find the SOS decomposition.
 Since $Q$ is PSD, we can take its Cholesky decomposition,

 \begin{equation}
 \label{cholesky-equation}